LouisStefanuto/my-site/docs/blog/posts/06_alphafold2_part1.md

 !!! quote "The wet lab approach seems intractable at scale.
 Could we instead solve this problem computationally?"

 Simulating proteins with physics-based approaches is **out-of-reach** for massive use.
-In fact, one has to compute the dynamics of the protein, take into account all the interactions between thousands of atoms, at the femtosecond scale.
+In fact, one has to compute the dynamics of the protein, and take into account all the interactions between thousands of atoms, at the femtosecond scale.
 Computational chemists already struggle with small molecules, imagine with entire proteins ...

 !!! note ""
     Now that the plot is in place, let's talk a bit about AI, and discover how **Google Deep Mind** (almost) cracked this 50-year problem.

 ## CASP14, the break-even

 Protein folding is nothing new, scientists have been working on it for decades.
-Indeed, to accelerate scientific research, the protein folding community even has its own biannual competition: the Critical Assessment of Structure Prediction or **CASP**.
+Indeed, to accelerate scientific research, the protein folding community even has its biannual competition: the Critical Assessment of Structure Prediction or **CASP**.

 Every two years, the CASP organizers release the sequences of proteins whose 3D structures have been found but not published yet (it acts as a private test dataset).
-Any researcher is free to submit its structure predictions.
+Any researcher is free to submit their structure predictions.
 The predictions are then compared to the wet lab results to determine which algorithm performs the best.

 In 2020, at the 14th edition of CASP (CASP14) a team from Google DeepMind achieved incredible results, beating all their competitors by a **MASSIVE** margin.